apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_update.md

 ```
       --allow-missing-template-keys    If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
-      --distribution string            Tenancy options, one of: (SharedNode, DedicatedNode) (default "MultiNode")
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
       --enable-all-logs                Enable advanced application all log extraction, and true will ignore enabledLogs of component level (default true)
   -h, --help                           help for update